I have a big aloe plant growing just outside my window. I love looking at it and admire its ability to withstand the super hot California summers.

 Make sure to use raw honey and plain yogurt only (sweetened yogurts will do more harm than good).

-For oily or blemish-prone skin, adding a sprinkle of turmeric can do wonders.
-Turmeric is one of the herbs with amazing anti-inflamatory properties, it can help soothe inflamed skin and will banish pesky breakouts.
+For oily or blemish-prone skin, adding a sprinkle of pure turmeric like this one from Bulk Supplements can do wonders.
+Turmeric is one of the herbs with amazing anti-inflammatory properties, it can help soothe inflamed skin and will banish pesky breakouts.

 The DIY recipe is super simple: